skip to main content

 • Limited original content

 Another option to watch NASCAR on NBC races without getting an antenna is to sign up for Peacock.
-Starting at $4.99 a month, Peacock is one of the cheapest streaming services and offers exclusive NASCAR coverage during the second half of the season.
+Starting at $5.99 a month, Peacock is one of the cheapest streaming services and offers exclusive NASCAR coverage during the second half of the season.

 All 10 NASCAR races that air on NBC also stream on Peacock—including the final six races of the NASCAR Playoffs.
 The streaming service also carries pre- and post-race shows, so you don’t have to go anywhere else to get the complete race day experience.

 In general, Peacock is a fantastic service for motorsports.
-Apart from the NASCAR Cup Series, you’ll also get most IndyCar Series races, many IMSA events, and the SuperMotocross World Championship.
+Apart from the NASCAR Cup Series, you’ll get most IndyCar Series races, many IMSA events, and the SuperMotocross World Championship.
 You can also fuel up on Peacock’s immense library of movies and TV shows when races aren’t happening.

 Using the NASCAR mobile app